Updated January 2019

 Read our full review here.

-Weighing in at 11 lbs is the ever-popular Triumph with a list of competitive features: it reclines almost flat(!), has a decent storage basket (for its kind), a high-quality buckle and seat, an extendable sun canopy with an additional flip-out visor for extra shade and 4-wheel suspension – YEAH!
+Weighing in at 11 lbs (without canopy, shopping basket, etc) is the ever-popular Triumph with a list of competitive features: it reclines almost flat(!), has a decent storage basket (for its kind), a high-quality buckle and seat, an extendable sun canopy with an additional flip-out visor for extra shade and 4-wheel suspension – YEAH!

 This stroller is famous for being easy to fold and unfold.
 It also comes with a carry strap and a rain cover, which are sweet extras for a lightweight stroller.